Sitkus/multiple-select-list_vue/README.md

 Main goals were to add functionality to add / remove items, singular and plural as well as move them between the lists.

-Project required to use Vuex and for css I chose SCSS.
+Project required to use Vuex and for css I chose SCSS, I also added persisted state plugin for Vuex to save changes to localStorage and used font awesome icons library for icons in this project.

 ## Project setup